hub-usp-inovacao/frontend/docs/frontend/README.md

 ## Second Version

 ::: tip info
-Only Disciplines uses this version yet.
+Only Disciplines and Companies use this version yet.
 :::

 This version uses the API exposed by the backend application.
 The page has two main functionalities: